shopware/shopware/src/Docs/platform/5-orm/6-search.md

 # Search

-The search is one of the most powerful yet fastest module in Shopware.
+The search is one of the most powerful yet fastest modules in Shopware.

 ## Fields

 Every field in an `EntityDefinition` is searchable unless they are marked with the `WriteOnly` flag.
-This empowers you to use the search for literally everything what's in the storage.
+This empowers you to use the search for literally everything that's in the storage.
 To get an overview of all available fields, you can open the definitions of the defined entities or open the entity schema provided via API.

 ### Deep Fields

 In addition to that, you can get very specific about the fields you are filter or sort on.
 That means, that you can get products but filter on any related entity.
-Here are some examples for show you the idea of deep fields:
+Here are some examples to show you the idea of deep fields:

 **Example 1: Get products which manufacturer's name is "shopware AG"**